Edgar Allan Poe Predicted Our Family Horrors!

 The crew had very little to eat or drink for 19 days and became desperate.
 Richard Parker drunk sea water and became delirious.
 Captain Dudley considered drawing lots to choose a victim to feed the remaining crew.
-Brooks was against any killing whatsoever, Stephens was indecisive so the Captain decided to kill the boy as he was near to death and had no dependants.
+Brooks was against any killing whatsoever, Stephens was indecisive so the Captain decided to kill the boy as he was near to death and had no dependents.

 They said some prayers over Richard’s sleeping body.
-Dudley shook then him by the shoulder and said “Richard my boy, your time has come”.
+Dudley shook then him by the shoulder and said: “Richard my boy, your time has come”.
 The three sailors dined and survived on Richard’s carcass for 35 days until rescued by the aptly named vessel S S Montezuma- named after the cannibal king of the Aztecs.

 And it gets more amazing…

 But the story has a strange twist in its tail.
 Half a century before the grisly events, in 1837, Edgar Allan Poe wrote The Narrative of Arthur Gordon Pym of Nantucket.
 This book tells of four shipwrecked men who, after many days’ privation, drew lots to decide who should be killed and eaten.

 The cabin boy drew the short straw.
 His name was Richard Parker!

 My cousin Nigel Parker was the first to notice the link between the Poe story and actual events which Arthur Koestler published in The Sunday Times of 5 May 1974.
 The author of a book about strange coincidences tells how sometime after the news story, he casually mentioned it to John Beloff at the University of Edinburgh, who had, that day, written about it in his journal.